derivexyz/lyra-avalon-interfaces/examples/CollateralManager.md

 > Notice, by setting the `setCollateralTo` param in `openPosition`, we can gather excess collateral.

-*Note, to avoid dealing with ETH/USD conversions, we assume the portfolio only uses quote collateral.*
+*To avoid dealing with ETH/USD conversions, we assume the portfolio only uses quote collateral.*

 ## Topoff or close "risky" positions